Complexity of Digital Quantum Simulation in the Low-Energy Subspace: Applications and a Lower Bound: Introduction

 \subsubsection{Applications}

 \paragraph{Randomized quantum compiling (qDRIFT).} The first approach we analyze is the qDRIFT algorithm proposed by Ref.~\cite{campbell2019random}.
 We recall that the first-order Lie-Trotter algorithm deterministically cycles through every term $H_l$ in the Hamiltonian $H$ in each step.
 The qDRIFT algorithm~\cite{campbell2019random}, however, approximates the target evolution using a channel constructed by averaging products $U=U_rU_{r-1}\cdots U_1$.
 Here, each unitary $U_i$ is a short-time evolution on a single term $H_l$ sampled according to the probability distribution $\{p_l=\norm{H_l}/\lambda_H\}_l$.
 It is proved that only $O(\lambda_H^2t^2/\epsilon)$ steps suffice to ensure the error within $\epsilon$ in expectation, which is explicitly independent of $L$.
-In this work, we consider the performance of qDRIFT in the low-energy subspace.
-We obtain the following complexity upper bound. \begin{theorem} Let $H=\sum_{l=1}^LH_l$ be an $n$-qubit $k$-local Hamiltonian with parameters $M$, $J$, and $d$ defined as above ($LMJ=O(n)$ and $dkJ=O(n)$).
-By choosing the Trotter number